Drumming has never been easier. I believe we no longer have to carry heavy drums to the studio or for a gig.

 Yamaha is one of the best drum manufacturers in the world.
 Together with Roland, they have been producing cutting edge technological solutions drummers across the globe.

-In addition, it comes with an aux-in jack; you can connect an MP3 player.
-Now you can play along with your favorite music without any problems.
+In addition, it comes with an aux-in headphone jack; you can connect an MP3 player.
+Now you can play along with your favorite music without any problems with this headphone jack.
+With this digital drum and touch-sensitive pads, you can even produce your own music,

 As if that not enough, it comes with a highly responsive interface.
 Its sturdy construction will serve you for years.